Skip to main content

 • Application Fee

 Within the online application, upload the undergraduate transcript(s) and, if applicable, the previous graduate transcript.
-Unofficial copies of transcripts will be accepted for review, but official copies are required for admitted students.
+Unofficial copies of transcripts are required for review; official copies are required for admitted applicants.
 Please do not send transcripts or any other application materials to the Graduate School or the Department of Mechanical Engineering unless requested.
 Please review the requirements

 In this document, applicants should explain why they want to pursue further education in Engineering Mechanics and discuss which UW faculty members they would be interested in doing research with during their graduate study (see the Graduate School for more advice on how to structure a personal statement).